ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/1_simple-behaviors/3_follow-path.md

 ## Path

-Path can be created in the editor as ordered list of `Transform` using `PathPoints` class.
-There is also an implementation of ordered list of `PathPoints` called `MultiPath`.
-The `FollowPathAuthoring` should have a reference to an instance of either of these classes.
-This set up is shown in the *Move 25D Sample* [link].
+The authoring must have a path assigned.
+The path only needs to implement a `IPathPoints` interface, for example `PathPoints` and `Multipath` [links].
+You can see an example of this in *Move 25D Sample* [link].